More information about the healing of your new piercing:

 If it’s dirty, gently wash around the piercing with a mild anti-bacterial soap and rinse with distilled water or saline.

-This is usually the point where it is safe to change the jewellery to a smaller size.
+This is usually the point where it is safe to change the jewellery to a smaller size and it is highly recommended that you do to help facilitate further healing.
 However, it is easy to damage it by doing so.
 We have the tools and expertise to do this for you safely and will not charge for changing jewellery purchased through our studio.

 Keep up with the same care regimen until no more matter is secreted by the piercing.

 By now you should have a nice, new tunnel of flesh we like to call a fistula.
 CONGRATULATIONS you’re almost in the clear.
 However, it is still delicate so ease back into your regular activities.

 Bathing wounds in a sea salt bath is by far the most gentle and effective method of cleaning and draining out excess fluid, we recommend doing them twice daily but a minimum of 4 times per week, beginning a few days after the initial piercing.

 What you will need: